 - Data Table

-The injury total of 31,800,000 means that 1 person in 10 in the United States experienced a medically consulted injury.
+The injury total of 35,900,000 means that one person in nine in the United States experienced a medically consulted injury.
 The number of medically consulted injuries occurring in the home is greater than the total number of medically consulted injuries that occur in public places, the workplace, and motor-vehicle crashes combined.

 - Data Table